 In this session, we encourage family members to come and share in the moment where patients experience hearing his or her first sound with the cochlear implant.
 It may be an emotional session for patients, and some choose to bring their own videorecorders to remember their first experience with sound.

+After the activation, patients are required to return to our centre for more fine-tuning and adjustments.
 Most patients need time to adjust to hearing sounds on their sound processor, we make small increments in sound at every session.

 Some patients chose to return for a total for 4 sessions within the first month.
 Followed by a session at the third, sixth and ninth month.